 How the program TRANSDATpro generates KML and GPX files from GeoData of any file format, which can be displayed in Map Services such as Google Earth and OpenStreetMap, is demonstrated here by an example.

-link_in Download Press Release and Work sheet as PDF and MS WORD file
+ZIP Download Press Release and Work sheet as PDF and MS WORD file

-TRANSDATpro start screen TRANSDATpro User Interface TRANSDATpro transforms geodata stored in Text, SDF, CSV, xBase, ArcGenerate or Shape files from any Coordinate Reference Systems to the required Geographic Coordinates on the WGS84 ellipsoid, and writes them to KML and GPX files.
-In addition to the required coordinates and for the purposes of labeling the objects, TRANSDATpro can write an object name and an object description into the KML or GPX file to be generated.
+TRANSDATpro start screen TRANSDATpro User Interface TRANSDAT transforms geodata in text, SDF, CSV, x-Base, Generate or Shapefiles from any coordinate reference systems into the required geographical coordinates in the WGS84 ellipsoid, and writes them in KML and GMX files.
+In addition to the required coordinates and for the purposes of labeling the objects, TRANSDATpro can enter an object name and object description into the KML or GPX file to be generated.
 On the left, the start screen of the program TRANSDATpro is displayed.
-If you click it, the main window of the programm with the multi language user interface is zoomed in.
+If you click it, the configuration window of the programm with the multi language user interface is zoomed in.

 Example for the use of free map services

-TRANSDATpro main window
+TRANSDATpro configuration window

 TRANSDATpro file configuration